danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 `__init__` time, just as passing an optional parater to the builtin `open` can switch the type returned by `read()`---i.e. `open(..., 'r').read()` vs.
 `open(..., 'rb').read()`.
-In that context, the class attribute `Reader.container` could be taken to indicate a *preferred* container and the instance attribute `Reader(...).container` would specify the actual container returned by that specific instance.
+In that context, the class attribute `Reader.container` could be taken to adverise a *preferred* container and the instance attribute `Reader(...).container` would specify the actual container returned by that specific instance.